 Sophie returned to work at Generation Farms after a year of travelling and working outside the horse industry.
 She is back and committed to the profession of horses.
 Sophie has a strong and calm manner with horses.
 She is well versed in the Generation Farms Approach and is close to completing her EFW Canada certification as an equine professional.
 Sophie is also expanding her knowledge by studying with Alexa Linton and has completed her training in Equine Therapy at the BC College of Equine Therapy in Vernon.
 She is available for riding and horsemanship lessons.

 In the summer of 2017, I began learning at Generation Farms as a Child and Youth Care student from the University of Victoria.
-Since this introduction, I have completed two Masters level practicums with the farm and the learning curves have been truly transformational.
+Since this introduction, I have completed my Masters degree and continued to work at the the farm.
+The learning curves have been truly transformational.

-Now in the final stage of my Masters program, I am very grateful to remain a part of the ‘farmily’ and provide opportunities for youth in the community to experience the transformation fostered through authentic relationships and guided by the wisdom of our equine partners.
+With my Masters program complete, I am very grateful to remain a part of the ‘farmily’ and provide opportunities for youth in the community to experience the transformation fostered through authentic relationships and guided by the wisdom of our equine partners.

 CLBC Community Inclusion Team